jsirex/biome/README.md

 * [POSIX Shell Command Language](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/V3_chap02.html)

 ## Code of Conduct
-Participation in the Biome community is governed by the [code of conduct](https://github.com/jsirex/biome/blob/master/CODE_OF_CONDUCT.md).
+Participation in the Habitat community is governed by the [code of conduct](https://github.com/habitat-sh/habitat/blob/master/CODE_OF_CONDUCT.md).

 ## License